 Romantic waterfall - Burgbach waterfall

-With a total height of 32 meters and a free fall height of 15 meters, the one belongs too Burgbach waterfall to the highest, free falling waterfalls in Germany.
-A tributary of the Burgbach falls here, by Bad Rippoldsau-Schapbach, located in the northern Black Forest, in the depths.
-Various hiking trails including the premium hiking trail 'Klösterle Loop' lead to the waterfall.
-The Burgbachfelsen with its observation pavilion is also worth a visit.
+With a total height of 32 meters and a free fall height of 15 meters, the one belongs too Burgbach waterfall one of the highest free-falling waterfalls in Germany.
+A branch of the Burgbach falls here, near Bad Rippoldsau-Schapbach, in the northern Black Forest.
+Various hiking trails including the premium hiking trail 'Klösterle loop' lead to the waterfall.
+The Burgbachfelsen with its viewing pavilion is also worth a visit.

 Waterfall with lock - Sankenbach waterfalls

 Almost 5 kilometers southwest of Baiersbronn, the water of the Sankenbach plunges into the Sankenbachsee.
 The water falls 40 meters along a Karwand.
 A special feature is a lock that can be opened manually: after a traffic jam, it is opened manually and the main fall of the waterfall is triggered.
 Then there are two more stages.

 The legendary waterfalls with the sad name Edelfrauengrab waterfalls are located in the nature reserve Karlsruhe Grat-Gottschlägeal in the northern Black Forest.
 According to legend, an unfaithful noblewoman who gave the waterfall in the Black Forest its name to have found a violent end in a natural scouring cave.
 At the cave entrance, the Gottschlägbach meanders as a waterfall over 45 meters deep.
 To do this, the water passes through seven cascades with a total of 180 steps.